mjrskiles/button-gate/docs/ARCHITECTURE.md

 # Architecture

-This document describes the firmware architecture for Button Gate, a Eurorack utility module built on the ATtiny85 microcontroller.
+This document describes the firmware architecture for Gatekeeper, a Eurorack utility module built on the ATtiny85 microcontroller.

 ## Overview

-Button Gate is a digital gate/trigger processor.
+Gatekeeper is a digital gate/trigger processor.
 It reads a button or CV input and produces a 5V digital output.
 Multiple operating modes transform the input signal in different ways.